Find Affordable College Courses

 Cicero, IL

-Morton College ranked #7 on this year’s Most Popular Allied Health Services Associate Degree Schools in Illinois list.
-Located in the suburb of Cicero, Morton College is a public school with a small student population.
+Morton College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #7 on the list.
+Located in the large suburb of Cicero, Morton College is a public school with a small student population.

 Of the 30 students majoring in medical assisting at Morton College, 27% are male and 73% are female.